 Any employer that discharges an employee because the employee is called to serve or is presently serving on jury duty will be required to reinstate the employee at the same position, wage, salary, benefits, and other conditions of employment.
 The employer will also be fined between $100 and $1,000 for each offense.

 Labor investigations.
 Louisiana prohibits an employer from taking adverse job action against an employee who testifies or provides information to investigators relative to the enforcement of any of the state's labor laws.
-Violators face civil fines of up to $500, attorney's fees, criminal fines of up to $250, and imprisonment (LA Rev. Stat.
+Violators face civil fines, attorneys' fees, criminal fines, and imprisonment (LA Rev. Stat.
 Sec.
 23:964).